The 5 W's, or What, Who, When, Where and Why?

 Try to fix a date on it.

 People change, cultures change, we all change.
-Time may heal wounds, but what we are looking at and memories remain.
+Time may heal wounds, but what we were looking at and memories remain.

 Where?